cswartzvi/hamilton/docs/concepts/node.rst

 Function naming tips
 ~~~~~~~~~~~~~~~~~~~~
-Hamilton strongly agrees with the `Zen of Python <https://peps.python.org/pep-0020/>`_ #2: "Explicit is better than implicit".
+Apache Hamilton strongly agrees with the `Zen of Python <https://peps.python.org/pep-0020/>`_ #2: "Explicit is better than implicit".
 Meaningful function names help document what functions do, so don't shy away from longer names.
 If you were to come across a function named ``life_time_value`` versus ``ltv`` versus ``l_t_v``, which one is most obvious?
 Remember your code usually lives a lot longer than you ever think it will.

-Unlike the common practice of including meaningful verbs in function names (e.g., ``get_credentials()``, ``statistical_test()``), with Hamilton, the function name should more closely align with nouns.
+Unlike the common practice of including meaningful verbs in function names (e.g., ``get_credentials()``, ``statistical_test()``), with Apache Hamilton, the function name should more closely align with nouns.
 That's because the function name determines the node name and how data will be queried.
 Therefore, names that describe the node result rather than its action may be more readable (e.g., ``credentials()``, ``statistical_results()``).

 Nodes
 -----

 A node is a single "operation" or "step" in a dataflow.
-Hamilton users write Python `functions` that Hamilton converts into `nodes`.
+Apache Hamilton users write Python `functions` that Apache Hamilton converts into `nodes`.
 User never directly create nodes.

 Anatomy of a node